phalvor47/Basic-Arduino/README.md

-Hello_functions is an assignment that uses functions to make a servo move in a direction based on the values given by an ultrasonic sensor.
+Hello_Functions is an assignment that uses functions to make a servo move in a direction based on the values given by an ultrasonic sensor.

 LED_Blink is an assignment that makes an LED blink.